SHADOWX-frank/NLP_Model_Pytorch/README.md

 # NLP_Model_Pytorch
-For this repository, I will provide those NLP models which I have applied in my projects.
+In this repository, I will provide those NLP models which I have applied in my projects.
 In order to reuse in the future, I will annotate the whole codes as well as possible.

 Text-Generation：
 1. Seq2seq model